 - Room E – Pathology: How does the Human Body malfunction?

-- Room F – Therapeutics: How do we treat the Human Body?
+- Room F – Therapeutics: How does the Human Body heal?

 You will see medical instruments and both ancient and modern specimens, even some of anatomical pathology.